HYminhlap/QA-Challenge/README.md

 **Why:** setup performed by clicking is the largest source of both runtime and flake in most suites.
 A checkout test should fail because checkout is broken — not because a product page was slow.
-The UI is still covered end to end: `add-to-cart.spec.ts` drives the add path through the browser, once, deliberately .
+The UI is still covered end to end: `add-to-cart.spec.ts` drives the add path through the browser, once, deliberately.

 ### Native dialogs owned by a persistent watcher